Vocal.media Review: 6 Ways to Make Money on Vocal

 Vocal runs various storytelling contests to let writers embrace their creativity and earn a decent income.

-New challenges are open every month and guarantee $1000 as a grand prize.
+New challenges are open monthly and guarantee $1000 as a grand prize.
 Some sponsored challenges, like a “Little Black Book” challenge supported by Moleskine, offered $20,000 as a reward.

 If you are into storytelling, fiction, and poem writing, keep an eye on the Vocal challenges page.
 Some challenges are open for everyone, while others are available exclusively for Vocal+ members.